Investor Summary

 |---|---|---|

-The fund pursues long-term outperformance by owning a concentrated portfolio of high-quality U.S. large cap businesses available at attractive prices, focusing on companies that innovate, invest, adapt and deliver high returns on capital while positioning defensively for volatility and offensively in AI beneficiaries.
+The fund pursues long-term outperformance by owning a concentrated portfolio of high-quality U.S. large cap businesses available at attractive prices, focusing on increasingly relevant, competitively advantaged businesses that can compound underestimated long-term value across market cycles.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |